HunterXProgrammer/DisplayToggle/README.md

 # How To Use It

-In an ADB Shell (from Termux or PC) type:-
+In an ADB Shell (from Termux or PC):-

 #### To Turn  Display OFF